-Other than the election of two directors and the ratification of the appointment of our auditor, we are not aware of any other business to be acted upon at the annual meeting.
+Other than the election of our director, the ratification of the appointment of our auditor, an increase in shares under our stock plan, and a non-binding advisory vote on our 2017 executive compensation we are not aware of any other business to be acted upon at the annual meeting.
 If you grant a proxy, the person named as proxy holder, Sergio Traversa, PharmD, MBA, our Chief Executive Officer, will have the discretion to vote your shares on any additional matters properly presented for a vote at the annual meeting.